haseeb-cb/fundamentals-of-gis/Content/2_Exercise.md

 1. Download 2_Exercise_data.zip from the [Github repository](https://github.com/rowan8k/fundamentals-of-gis/tree/master/Data), save it in a folder for this exercise, and extract the contents from the zip.

 2. Open QGIS and load the tampere_buildings.shp, tampere_roads.shp, and tampere_railway.shp into QGIS (See Crash Course exercise 2.1), the project CRS will change to the CRS of these layers (ETS89/TM35FIN).
+	- *TIP: Select all your vector layers at once by arranging the files by file type when you are adding your layers.
+Click on the file type header > click on the first SHP file in the list > press and hold SHIFT key > click on the last SHP file on the list.*

-3. Add Google Satellite imagery: Navigate to your browser panel > expand XYZ Tiles > drag "Google Satellite" to you the layers panel (See Crash Course exercise 1.2).
+4. Add Google Satellite imagery: Navigate to your browser panel > expand XYZ Tiles > drag "Google Satellite" to you the layers panel (See Crash Course exercise 1.2).

-4. Take a moment to examine the data you added now, what is it about?
+5. Take a moment to examine the data you added now, what is it about?
 What kind of attributes does the data have?
 	- Can you find the location of where the Nokia Arena is constructed? (hint: the coordinates are 328300 east, 6822050 north in the ETS89 / TM35FIN(E,N) coordinate system.
 Does the arena and new development exist in the tampere_buildings layer?
 What about in the Google satellite imagery?

 We have a vector layer with the buildings in central Tampere, and a vector layer showing the roads – both of which originally came from OpenStreetMap.
 This data is old – it shows the area before the development of the arena.
 In addition, we have a raster image file that shows the designs for the Arena, taken from a planning document.
 Unfortunately, this raster is not spatially referenced – there is no spatial information associated with each raster cell.